pseudocoders/GPT-notes/basics/languages.md

 7. RxJS: RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables.
 It provides a powerful and flexible approach to managing asynchronous events and data streams.
 RxJS allows you to easily compose complex asynchronous operations, handle event sequences, and manage asynchronous data flows in a reactive and declarative manner.

-1. Axios: Axios is a popular library for making HTTP requests from the browser or Node.js.
-It provides a simple and intuitive API for sending asynchronous HTTP requests and handling responses.
-Axios supports various request and response formats, such as JSON, FormData, and binary data.
-It also includes features like request cancellation, interceptors, and error handling.
+2. Redux: Redux is a predictable state management library commonly used with React.js.
+It provides a centralized store for managing application state and enables predictable state updates through a unidirectional data flow.
+Redux helps in maintaining a clear and manageable application state, making it easier to debug and reason about complex applications.

 2. Popper.js: Popper.js is a positioning library that helps with positioning and popovers.
 It calculates the position of an element relative to another element or the viewport, taking into account various factors like scroll, resize, and collision detection.
 Popper.js is commonly used in combination with UI components like tooltips, dropdowns, and modals.